LibreQoE/LibreQoS/README.md

 | 10,000        | 32 GB         |

 ### Network Interfaces
-* One management network interface, completely separate from the traffic shaping interfaces.
+* One management network interface completely separate from the traffic shaping interfaces.
 Usually this would be the Ethernet interface built in to the motherboard.
 * Dedicated Network Interface Card for Shaping Interfaces
   * NIC must have 2 or more interfaces for traffic shaping.
   * NIC must have multiple TX/RX transmit queues.
 [Here's how to check from the command line](https://serverfault.com/questions/772380/how-to-tell-if-nic-has-multiqueue-enabled).